Dahui Zonggao: Yuanwu

-Dahui continued his studies with Yuanwu Keqin.
+Dahui continued his studies with Yuanwu Keqin(圜悟克勤).
 On his way to Tianning Wanshou, a monastery in the old imperial city of Bian (modern Kaifeng), Dahui vowed to work with Yuanwu for nine years and if he did not achieve enlightenment, or, if Yuanwu turned out to be a false teacher, giving approval too easily, Dahui would give up and turn to writing scriptures or treatises.

 Yuanwu gave Dahui Yunmen’s saying, "East Mountain walks on the water" as a koan to work through.
 Dahui threw himself into the koan and struggled with it day and night, giving forty-nine answers to the koan, but all were rejected by his teacher.
 Finally, on May 13, 1125, he broke through.
 Later, he recalled the event: